-We have an extensive catalogue of public art pieces and historically important monuments, which we are building on every year with newly-commissioned work.
-There are pieces spread throughout the city so why not take a walk around your neighbourhood and check out the artists who have created works for Maribyrnong.
+We have an extensive collection of over 200 public art works and heritage monuments, which we are building on with newly-commissioned work.
+There are works spread throughout the city so why not take a walk around your neighbourhood and check out the artists who have created works for Maribyrnong.

 Art in Public Places